Dalton Gang: Ceres robbery

-Formation of the Gang
+Formation of the gang

 Bob and Emmett, meanwhile, had been busy in Oklahoma forming their gang.
 After their unsuccessful career in California, they decided they could do much better in their home country, and unlike their first attempts, they began carefully planning their robberies.
 As a former lawman, Bob knew the difficulty officers had enforcing laws in Indian and Oklahoma Territories.
 While the Indian Nations had their own tribal law enforcement, these agencies had no jurisdiction over non-Indians.
 The newly formed Oklahoma Territory had organized their own sheriff and city police departments, but there was so far very little cooperation between them.
 The only agency with jurisdiction over the whole territory was the U.S. Marshals Service, but it was quickly becoming fragmented due to power struggles between newly formed district courts and jealousy between marshals over their different jurisdictions.
 There was also little incentive among Deputy Marshals to search for potentially dangerous outlaws, their only pay being for fees and a set amount for each criminal they arrested.
 Unless there was a high enough reward being offered, they would instead choose to focus their attention on petty criminals.

 With Bob as the leader, the boys recruited mostly men who had grown up with them in Oklahoma.
 First recruited were George "Bitter Creek" Newcomb and "Blackfaced" Charlie Bryant, who had received his nickname because of a gunpowder burn on one cheek.
 Even though Sheriff Kay had given up his pursuit of the boys, they still had a $3000 bounty on their heads posted by Wells Fargo and the Southern Pacific Railroad, encouraging lawmen in the area to pick up where Kay had left off.
-Leading the pursuit was Bob's old friend, Deputy Marshal Heck Thomas, whose renown skills as a deputy kept the gang constantly on the move and in hiding.
+Leading the pursuit was Bob's old friend, Deputy Marshal Heck Thomas, whose renowned skills as a deputy kept the gang constantly on the move and in hiding.
 Angered by the charges against Grat and Bill which he knew to be false, Bob decided that the best way to help his brothers would be to acquire enough money to pay for their bail and defense.
 This resulted in the first robbery at Whorton, May 1891, where the gang stole $1200.

 Joining afterwards were Bill Doolin, Dick Broadwell, Bill Powers, and Charley Pierce.
 The gang was also assisted by Bob's lover Eugenia Moore, known by her aliases "Tom King" and "Miss Mundays", who acted as their informant, but was also a notorious horse thief and outlaw.